Sixth Interdisciplinary Symposium on the Heritage of Western Greece

 ἀρετή aretē: virtue, excellence, goodness

-plus a post-conference tour of Greek cities in Calabria
+plus a post-conference tour of Greek sites in Sicily

 Call for Papers